 6. If prompted, Enable Macros / allow the add-in.

-I’m Abbas Shakourifar, a project controls professional focused on schedule analysis, risk, and planning clarity.
-I work with teams to make complex schedules understandable, testable, and defensible, especially when decisions are high-stakes.
+I work with teams to make complex projects cost, schedule and risk understandable, testable, and defensible, especially when decisions are high-stakes.

-If you’d like to connect, here’s my LinkedIn:
+If you’d like to connect, Look here:

 If you need support on a complex project, I provide specialist services in:

--ESAR : Estimate and Schedule Assurance Review (baseline and update reviews, logic and constructability checks, schedule quality)
+ESAR : Estimate and Schedule Assurance Review (baseline and update reviews, logic and constructability checks, schedule quality)

-- CSRA / QRA : Cost and Schedule Risk Analysis (risk-informed planning, uncertainty drivers, scenario testing)
+CSRA / QRA : Cost and Schedule Risk Analysis (risk-informed planning, uncertainty drivers, scenario testing)

-Actara is a contribution to the Project Management community.
-You don’t need to follow , subscribe, or give anything back.
 If you want to share feedback or report an issue, please use the Actara Network LinkedIn page.
+I read everything there.

-© Untitled.
+© Actara Network.
 All rights reserved.